OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-fetch-display-data.md

 ### Benefits

-Data actions can call external REST APIs or execute advanced SQL queries, allowing you to retrieve complex data from the database, which you wouldn’t be able to do using aggregates.
+Data actions can call external REST APIs or execute advanced SQL queries, allowing you to retrieve complex data from the database, which you wouldn't be able to do using aggregates.

 For more information, refer to [Displaying Data on Screens](https://learn.outsystems.com/training/journeys/building-screens-with-data-637/displaying-data-on-screens/odc/109).